-Springfield College welcomes William D. Parham, Ph.D., ABPP, the inaugural Director of the National Basketball Players Association Mental Health and Wellness Program and Professor in the Counseling Program at Loyola Marymount University to the campus on Sept.
-24, 2019, at 7:30 p.m., in the Fuller Arts Center.
-Parham’s presentation entitled, “The Ink Used to Indelibly Etch Lasting Impressions: Invisible Tattoos of Trauma within Athletic Communities,” is part of the 2019-20 “Humanics Triathlon” project led by Distinguished Springfield Professor of Humanics, Judy L. Van Raalte.
+Springfield College welcomed William D. Parham, Ph.D., ABPP, the inaugural Director of the National Basketball Players Association Mental Health and Wellness Program and Professor in the Counseling Program at Loyola Marymount University, to the campus on Sept.
+24, 2019, in the Fuller Arts Center.
+Parham’s presentation entitled, “The Ink Used to Indelibly Etch Lasting Impressions: Invisible Tattoos of Trauma within Athletic Communities,” was part of the 2019-20 “Humanics Triathlon” project led by Distinguished Springfield Professor of Humanics, Judy L. Van Raalte.

 Parham has consulted with the National Football League, Major League Baseball, United States Olympic Committee, United States Tennis Association, and Major League Soccer.
 He has worked with athletes across sports (e.g., basketball, football, gymnastics, softball, baseball, track and field, tennis, golf, swimming, volleyball, figure skating) and across levels (e.g., professional, elite, amateur, collegiate and youth).

 He is a licensed psychologist, Board Certified in Counseling Psychology by the American Board of Professional Psychology (ABPP) and Past-President of the Society of Counseling Psychology of the American Psychological Association where he is also recognized as a Fellow in Divisions 17 (Society of Counseling Psychology), 45 (Society for the Psychological Study of Culture, Ethnicity and Race) and 47 (Society of Sport, Exercise, and Performance Psychology).

 He is widely known through his scholarship and conversations with domestic and international audiences for his work on the interplay between sport psychology, multiculturalism/diversity, and health psychology.